VeerMuchandi/catalystdemo/README.md

 $ oc expose svc todo
 ```

-Create a database to attach to the application. *Currently the database credentials are hard coded in the app.
-This code will be changed soon.*
+Create a database to attach to the application.

 ```
 oc new-app --template=mongodb-ephemeral \